Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Discussion

 \subsection{Hypothesis~3}

 Figure~\ref{fig:Aggregate_Progress} illustrates how the aggregate GP model converges as the number of trials is increased.
-In Figure~\ref{fig:Aggregate_Progress}(a), the mean and variance of the aggregate GP models progressively stabilize, and the location of the predicted optimal parameter set remains within a small region, even after only a few trials.
-This rapid convergence suggests that the perceptual trends of the general population can be captured quite early by the aggregate GP model, even before the individual GP models converge.

-Figure~\ref{fig:Aggregate_Progress}(b) further quantifies this effect by computing NRMSE between the optimal parameter sets estimated from the intermediate aggregate GP models, trained up to the corresponding number of trials, and the final aggregate GP model.
-NRMSE decreases rapidly within the first 11 trials, indicating a significant improvement in model accuracy as more data is included.
-On the other hand, the improvement in NRMSE beyond the 11$^{th}$ trial remains minimal, with the error curve asymptotically converging towards a plateau that captures a stable optimized parameter set for the aggregate GP model.
-In other words, additional trials after the first 11 serve mainly to refine the model, without significantly changing the predicted optimal parameter set.
+In Figure~\ref{fig:Aggregate_Progress}(a), the aggregate GP models progressively stabilize, and the location of the predicted optimal parameter set remains within a small region after the early trials.
+Figure~\ref{fig:Aggregate_Progress}(b) further quantifies this effect by computing NRMSE between the optimal parameter sets estimated from intermediate aggregate GP models and the final aggregate GP model.
+NRMSE decreases rapidly in the first 11 trials and then approaches a plateau, indicating that additional trials primarily refine the aggregate model without substantially altering the predicted population-level optimum.

 More importantly, results in Figure~\ref{fig:Aggregate_Progress} provide strong evidence that the aggregate GP model trained on the entire dataset can converge even when individual participants' GP models do not converge.
-In particular, high standard deviations of the statistically averaged model reported in Figure~\ref{fig:RMSE} indicate that individual GP models of some participants did not fully converge, while Figure~\ref{fig:Aggregate_Progress} shows definite convergence of the aggregate GP model.
-Such a result is expected since, as long as the collective samples from all participants sufficiently cover the search space, the aggregate GP model constructed through the BCM framework will converge reliably to a stable and representative optimum at the population level by integrating consistent perceptual trends across participants.
+In particular, high standard deviations of the statistically averaged model reported in Figure~\ref{fig:RMSE}(a) indicate that individual GP models of some participants did not fully converge, while Figure~\ref{fig:Aggregate_Progress} shows definite convergence of the aggregate GP model.
+Such a result is expected because, as long as the collective samples from all participants sufficiently cover the search space, the aggregate GP model constructed through the BCM framework will reliably converge to a stable, representative population-level optimum by integrating consistent perceptual trends across participants.